The Hindu Marriage Act | Custom and Usage

 1. Hindu Marriage Act, 1955

-People do their marriages in Arya Samaj marriage or arrange marriages after that they need to register their marriages under this act.
-Often people prefer this process.
+People do their marriages in Arya Samaj marriages or arrange marriages; after that, they need to register their marriages under this act.
+Often, people prefer this process.

 2. Special Marriage Act, 1954